Sten-H/functris/README.md

 * Score tally
 * Line clear tally
 ## Thoughts
-* Instead of having a universal fill token ('X'), maybe the fill token can be the shape of the piece ('J' for example) and this can help for coloring on draw.
-Only problem is that piece object needs to contain that info somehow probably piece {coords: [], token: 'J'}
 * I wonder about rotations, some tetris games will raise the piece if it intersect on Y (and maybe on X with a shift).
 Older variants don't do this I think.
 Maybe disregard until much later, should be easy enough to modify.